Rokumeikan: Later years

 In 1890, the Imperial Hotel opened near the Rokumeikan (again with the involvement of Inoue), and was on a grander scale.
 The opening of the hotel eliminated the need for the Rokumeikan as a residence for foreign visitors.
-The banquets and balls continued, and the nativist reaction did not slow the construction of Western-style buildings in Tokyo, but with the increasing westernization of Japan, a growing sense of cultural nationalism, and the eventual elimination of the Unequal Treaties in 1899, the Rokumeikan steadily diminished in importance.
+The banquets and balls continued, and the nativist reaction failed to slow the construction of Western-style buildings in Tokyo.
+But with the increasing westernization of Japan, a growing sense of cultural nationalism, and the eventual elimination of the Unequal Treaties in 1899, the Rokumeikan steadily diminished in importance.

-The Rokumeikan building was sold in 1890, to an association for kazoku peerage of Japan.
-The building was severely damaged in the 1894 Tokyo earthquake, the high cost of repairs contributing to a decline in use of the building.
+The Rokumeikan building was sold in 1890, to an association of Japan's kazoku peerage.
+The building was severely damaged in the 1894 Tokyo earthquake, the high cost of repairs contributing to a decline in its use.
 1897, Conder was called in to repair the building and make additional alterations.
 It was used by the Peers' Club (Kazoku Kaikan) for the next few decades.

 The building was demolished in 1941.

-The destruction of the building disturbed the architect Taniguchi Yoshirō and eventually led him to create the Meiji Mura for the preservation of Meiji period buildings.
+Its destruction disturbed the architect Taniguchi Yoshirō and eventually led him to create the Meiji-mura museum in 1965 for the preservation of Meiji-period buildings.